Protect security settings with tamper protection

 - Editing or removing security settings through group policies

 Tamper protection doesn't prevent you from viewing your security settings.
 And, tamper protection doesn't affect how third-party antivirus apps register with the Windows Security app.
-If your organization is using Windows 10 Enterprise E5, individual users can't change the tamper protection setting; this is managed by your security team.
+If your organization is using Windows 10 Enterprise E5, individual users can't change the tamper protection setting; tamper protection is managed by your security team.

 What do you want to do?